qiskit-community/ibm-quantum-challenge-fall-2021/faq.md

 ## General
 #### How do I submit an answer?

-Within each exercise notebook, on the [challenge portal](https://quantum-computing.ibm.com/challenges), you will find guidelines to submit an answer.
-For example in the lab 1 notebook, for exercise 1a:
+Within each exercise notebook, on the [challenge portal](https://challenges.quantum-computing.ibm.com/fall-2021), you will find guidelines to submit an answer.
+For example in the challenge 1 notebook, for exercise 1a:

 ```python
 # Submit your answer using following code